Lady's Mantle ~ Alchemilla vulgaris

 Medicinal Parts: Leaf & Flower

-Medicinal Actions: Astringent, Mild Bitter, Stomachic, Vulnerary, Emmenogue, Reproductive and Renal System Tonic, Mild Diuretic
+Medicinal Actions: Astringent, Mild Bitter, Stomachic, Vulnerary, Emmenogogue (brings on a bleed), Reproductive Tonic (especially for in between menses spotting), Renal System Tonic, Mild Diuretic

 Medicinal Preparations Include: dried for infusions and bathing, tinctures, infused vinegars and oxymels, and flower essence.

 Dosing Suggestions: 1 quart of infusion daily or 30-60 drops of tincture 3x/day is standard for more acute to long term dosing for months for the more physical conditions.
 Three drops of tincture 2x/day would be considered a homeopathic dose which proves to have profound effects as well, particularly when we are aware of the symptoms being rooted in our emotional, mental, and spiritual conditions of the more subtle bodies.
 Addressed here, physical healing can be rather quick but again is very personal and based on your journey through a condition where you would be seeking healing.

 Flower Essences can be taken for the same reasons as the low dose tincture.
 Bathing is simple by creating a yoni steam or sitz bath with a strong infusion or pouring 1-2 cups of infusion into the bath.
 One can float some leaves and flowers in the bath as well or add 3 drops of tincture or flower essence to your bath.